-Having a good, difficult to guess, password for logging into your UpCloud control panel is essential for keeping your account secure, but for additional layer of security UpCloud supports two-factor authentication also known as 2FA.
+Having a good, difficult-to-guess, password for logging into your UpCloud control panel is essential for keeping your account secure, but for an additional layer of security, UpCloud supports two-factor authentication also known as 2FA.

 - Google Authenticator (Android/iPhone/BlackBerry)